ietf-wg-cellar/matroska-specification/tagging.md

     <td>A child element to indicate what alternative value the parent tag can have to be sorted, for example "Pet Shop Boys" instead of "The Pet Shop Boys".
 Or "Marley Bob" and "Marley Ziggy" (no comma needed).</td>
   </tr><tr><td>INSTRUMENTS</td>
     <td>UTF-8</td>
     <td>The instruments that are being used/played, separated by a comma.
-It should be a child of the following tags: ARTIST, LEAD_PERFORMER or ACCOMPANIMENT.</td>
+It SHOULD be a child of the following tags: ARTIST, LEAD_PERFORMER or ACCOMPANIMENT.</td>
   </tr><tr id="Email"><td>EMAIL</td>
     <td>UTF-8</td>
     <td>Email corresponding to the tag it's included in.</td>
   </tr><tr id="Address"><td>ADDRESS</td>
     <td>UTF-8</td>
     <td>The physical address of the entity.
-The address should include a country code.
+The address SHOULD include a country code.
 It can be useful for a recording label.</td>
   </tr><tr id="Fax"><td>FAX</td>
     <td>UTF-8</td>
     <td>The fax number corresponding to the tag it's included in.
 It can be useful for a recording label.</td>